geotrev/undernet/docs/branding.md

 </html>
 ```

-## NPM and Webpack
+## NPM

 If you use these tools, extending Undernet requires a bit of setup.
-It also assumes you're using a [webpack config](https://github.com/webpack-contrib/sass-loader) that can parse scss.
+It also assumes you also have a SCSS compiler set up (node-sass, sass gem, etc).

-First, import in a new global SCSS file the functions, config vars, and mixins.
+First, import in a new global SCSS file: 1) functions, 2) default config, and 3) mixins.

 You can import this file in other stylesheets to get access to the mixin and variable definitions while not risking duplication of class definitions.